 You must have a movement permit before transporting rooted hemp plants and/or transporting harvested hemp from the growing area to a processor for commercial purposes.
 It takes only a few minutes to apply for a movement permit online.
 Although it’s not required in all instances, we strongly encourage you to have a permit before moving any plants or plant material.

 TDA does not require any testing to the soil before obtaining a license.
 The person purchasing your hemp may require soil tests for pesticide residues or heavy metals.
 Nutrient soil tests are can be sent to UT extension for testing while heavy metals and pesticide tests require a private lab.
 You can use the internet to find a lab for those tests or ask a processor.

 Yes, and TDA encourages self-monitoring of industrial hemp crops.
 A google search will give you multiple options for labs.
-Please note that 3rd party test results do not replace sampling conducted by TDA.
+Please note that 3rd party test results do not replace sampling conducted by HATS or TDA.

 Hemp seed is regulated like any other seed being sold in Tennessee.
 If your name is on the seed label, you are required to obtain a TN Seed Sellers License.
 Information for obtaining a Seed Sellers License can be found here.

 * If you are growing seedlings or clones for sale, you will need a Hemp Propagator License.

 *If you are buying and re-selling seedlings or clones, you will need a Hemp Broker License.